Randoffin/cyclistic-capstone-project/README.md

 Cyclistic Bike-Share Capstone Project

-Introduction
+Introduction/Overview

 This capstone case study explores how Cyclistic bike-share users (annual members vs. casual riders) differ in their ride behavior and how data insights can help convert casual riders into members using digital marketing strategies.
 The Cyclistic bike-share analysis case study is for a fictional company, Cyclistic.
-In order to answer the business questions, I will follow the steps of the data analysis process: Ask, Prepare, Process, Analyze, Share, and Act.
+In order to answer the business questions, I followed the steps of the data analysis process: Ask, Prepare, Process, Analyze, Share, and Act.

+Business Tasks

+Goal:

+Help Cyclistic's marketing team convert more casual riders into annual members by analyzing how different types of riders use the service.

 Scenario/Background